Catherinefzq/p8105_fp_ds100/p8105_fp_ds100_Report.md

 Because of the data structure of brfss data, the age, gender, race are independent characteristics of the participants to the study, we have to build 3 seperate model for independent analysis.
 And the data\_value(in %) represents the proportion of people have depression.

 **Age Model**:
+**Depression Rate = 16.486 + 2.31 I{25 &lt; age &lt; 44} + 4.528 I{45 &lt; age &lt; 64} - 2.125 I{age &gt;= 65}**

 1. There is significant difference in the depression propotion between age group &lt;25 and each other age group including 25-44, 45-64, 65+.
 2. All pairwise comparison showed a significant p-value between each age groups while 25-44, 45-64 ages showed an increased depression proportion and 65+ showed a decreased depression proportion.
 3. The adjusted *R*<sup>2</sup> = 0.2617 indicates that 26.17% of variability of the depression proportion is explained by the model only includes age groups as predictor.

 #### Gender model